+This website covers some horror genre niches.
 Scary topics and creepy items are staples that occupy the horror fan’s mind.
-Alarmingly, there are too many of them and new ones keep on appearing.
+Alarmingly, there are too many horror niches that a hardcore fan of the genre gets lost easily.

 It’s undeniable that video streamers must be high up there, with rosewater-flavored sliced bread.